Katharine Worth: Retirement

 Following her retirement, Worth spent a decade (1987–97) as co-editor of the Society for Theatre Research's Theatre Notebook, a journal of the history and technique of the British theatre; she also served as a visiting professor at King's College London for most of this period.
-In addition she held a Leverhulme Professorial Fellowship (1987–89) and served on the advisory boards of the journals Yeats Annual and Modern Drama as well as those of many others.
+In addition, she held a Leverhulme Professorial Fellowship (1987–89) and served on the advisory boards of the journals Yeats Annual and Modern Drama as well as those of many others.

-In 2013 several rehearsal rooms and a new theatre named after Caryl Churchill were added to Sutherland House, the Regency villa that houses Royal Holloway's drama department.
-The new complex was named 'The Katharine Worth Building' in Worth's honour.
+In 2013, several rehearsal rooms and a new theatre named after Caryl Churchill were added to Sutherland House, the Regency villa that houses Royal Holloway's drama department.
+The new complex was named "The Katharine Worth Building" in Worth's honour.

 On 8 May 2015, Worth's life was one of those celebrated on BBC Radio 4's obituary programme Last Word.

 Personal life

-In 1947 she married George Worth, with whom she had a daughter, Libby, and two sons, Christopher and Charles.
-She died on 28 January 2015 of a viral infection and is survived by her children, George having predeceased her.
+In 1947, she married George Worth, with whom she had a daughter, Libby, and two sons, Christopher and Charles.
+She died of a viral infection on 28 January 2015, aged 92, survived by her children, George having predeceased her.